Nashville Same-Sex Divorce Lawyer

 - Alimony/spousal support: One party may have to pay alimony while the other may be entitled to receiving it.
 Making these determinations can be difficult without the assistance of a same-sex divorce attorney.

 Regardless of the many issues, challenges, complications, and corner cases outlined above, Brighter DaySM Law’s same-sex divorce attorney is here to help you.
 All citizens of Tennessee are entitled to fair legal proceedings irrespective of their sexual preference.
 A Brighter DaySM Law, our Nashville same-sex divorce lawyer has the legal knowledge, hands-on training, and relevant experience required to handle marital issues pertaining to same-sex divorce cases.
 As a family-oriented legal practice, we have worked with same-sex couples for many years with a focus on helping them navigate the complex and complicated legal framework that applies to same-sex divorce.
-Contact us today for a free, no-obligation case consultation with a seasoned legal expert.
+Contact us today to schedule a case evaluation with a seasoned legal expert.

 Frequently Asked Questions Our Same-Sex Divorce Attorney Can Answer for You

 Absolutely.
 Anyone can resort to mediation to quickly, fairly – and sometimes more cost-effectively and without the involvement of the court – resolve divorce-related issues or disputes.
+However, many spouses agree to enter into mediation without important information and an understanding of their rights, and therefore run a risk of making an agreement that is not in their best interests.
 Mediation can be particularly helpful for resolving child support and custody issues.
 As is true for heterosexual divorces, Tennessee law takes the best interests of the children impacted by the divorce very seriously.
 Divorce processes for both heterosexual and same-sex couples are designed to safeguard the interests of the children involved in the proceedings, and parenting plans can be designed with the help of the court, a mediator, and a same-sex divorce attorney to determine the primary residential parent (PRP), the alternate residential parent (ARP), and other rights and responsibilities of each individual in terms of visitation and child support.